Take Five: Deal or no deal

 Diplomats say three sticking points remain and EU leaders are stressing the need to prepare for a no-deal.
 Brexit deadlines have come and gone several times in the past, but negotiators are making a final push and the consensus is London and Brussels will come to some sort of agreement - possibly a bare-bones deal with details to be decided down the line.

-Recent gains in sterling GBP=D3 and UK stocks .FTMC imply assets are pumped up by hopes of a COVID-19 vaccine and a Brexit deal.
+Recent gains in sterling and UK stocks imply assets are pumped up by hopes of a COVID-19 vaccine and a Brexit deal.
 They could be in for a rocky ride.

 2/SHOPPING SIGNALS